Bell palsy is a disorder of the nerve that controls movement of the muscles in the face. This nerve is called the facial or seventh cranial nerve.

 Exams and Tests

-Often, Bell's palsy can be diagnosed just by taking a health history and doing a complete physical exam.
+Often, Bell palsy can be diagnosed just by taking a health history and doing a complete physical exam.

-Blood tests will be done to look for medical problems such as Lyme disease, which may cause Bell’s palsy.
+Blood tests will be done to look for medical problems such as Lyme disease, which may cause Bell palsy.

 Often, no treatment is needed.
 Symptoms often begin to improve right away.
-However, it may take weeks or even months for the muscles to get stronger, and this may be frustrating.
+But, it may take weeks or even months for the muscles to get stronger.

-Your health care provider may give you lubricating eye drops or eye ointments to keep the surface of the eye moist if you cannot close it completely.
+Your provider may give you lubricating eye drops or eye ointments to keep the surface of the eye moist if you can't close it completely.
 You may need to wear an eye patch while you sleep.

-Sometimes medicines may be used, but it is not clear how much they help.
-If medicines are used, they should be started right away.
+Sometimes, medicines may be used, but it isn't known how much they help.
+If medicines are used, they are started right away.
+Common medicines are:

-Surgery to relieve pressure on the nerve (decompression surgery) has not been shown to benefit most people with Bell's palsy.
+Surgery to relieve pressure on the nerve (decompression surgery) has not been shown to benefit most people with Bell palsy.